 Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

-Seal Ragdolls’ belly and chest will also vary depending on their pattern.
-For example, a seal point mitted or seal mitted Ragdoll will have white mitts on their paws, a white chin (if they have a dark chin, they are considered mismarked), a white chest and a different stomach pattern.
-A seal point Ragdoll will be more uniformed – with brown ears, legs, tail, body and usually a pretty consistent belly pattern.
+Seal Ragdolls’ bellies and chests will also vary depending on their pattern.
+For example, a seal point mitted or seal mitted Ragdoll will have white mitts on their paws, a white chin (if they have a dark chin, they are considered mismarked), a white chest, and a different stomach pattern.
+A seal point Ragdoll will be more uniformed – with brown ears, legs, tail, body, and usually a consistent belly pattern.

-The photos and descriptions below will help you understand how seal is the color, but the pattern of the cat can really make it vary greatly.
+The photos and descriptions below will help you understand how the seal is the color, but the pattern of the cat can make it vary greatly.

-Seal Ragdolls can come in a variety of patterns, but their dark brown fur is what makes them all seals.
+Seal Ragdolls can come in various patterns, but their dark brown fur makes them all seals.

 Patterns include: